stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

 Connectivity Matrix Editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the left of the page you find a visualizer to you

 This 2D matrix representation allows you:

   - to easily edit the connectivity and the tract matrices, and
   - to save changes, i.e., create a modified version of your connectivity matrix
     that can be used in a new simulation.

 We only display one quadrant of the matrix at a time.
 You can select which
-quadrant is shown on the 2D table by accesing the quadrant selector in the
+quadrant is shown on the 2D table by accesing the quadrant selector button in
-upper left corner of the matrix.
+the upper left corner of the matrix.

 .. note::